knewyousir/WFI-session-3/readme.md

 ### Node File System

-Node includes a number of methods for working with local files - no NPM install required.
+Node includes a number of native (no npm install required) methods for working with local files.

-Require the ile system module at the top  of `index.js`:
+Require the file system module on line three of `index.js`:

 `const fs = require('fs');`